btoll/stymie-fs/README.md

     Command | Description
     ------- | --------
-    add | Adds a new file or directory edit | Edits a file
+    add | Adds a new file or directory cat | Dumps a file to stdout edit | Edits a file
     export | Exports a file
     get | Retrieves a file
-    getKeys | Dumps all keyst to STDOUT has | Checks if the file exists import | Imports a file
+    getKeys | Dumps all keyst to stdout has | Checks if the file exists import | Imports a file
     list | List all files